 In April 2016, all the countries in the EU adopted GDPR regulations and it officially went into effect on 25 May 2018.
 The GDPR established guidelines for greater transparency, confidentiality, and accountability for the collection and use of personal data in the EU.
 It predates privacy legislation in most other countries and often serves as a template for new laws on data privacy and security around the world.

 The GDPR replaced the EU’s Data Protection Directive.
-A “directive” allows EU member countries to choose whether to enact similar laws that they can customize, whereas a “regulation” requires all member countries to enact the law in full.
-The DPD was replaced by the GDPR because:
+A “directive” allows EU member countries to choose whether or not to enact similar laws that they can customize.
+A “regulation” requires all members to enact the law in full.
+The GDPR replaced the DPD because:

-- The Data Protection Directive was enacted in the internet’s infancy and didn’t address everything it needed to
+- The Data Protection Directive was enacted in the internet’s infancy and no longer addressed everything needed to be covered.

 - There were benefits to enacting an EU-wide law instead of having different versions throughout the member countries.